ibm-cloud-docs/cloud-databases/howto-sat-loc-aws.md

 # Setting up Amazon Web Services Location
 {: #satellite-aws}

-Follow the steps below to set up IBM Cloud™ Databases (ICD) enabled by IBM Cloud Satellite in an on-premises location.
+Follow the steps below to set up IBM Cloud Databases (ICD) enabled by IBM Cloud Satellite in an on-premises location.

-## Step 1: Prepare a Satellite location for IBM Cloud™ Databases
+## Step 1: Prepare a Satellite location for IBM Cloud Databases

 Before deploying the ICD enabled by IBM Cloud Satellite service, you should prepare your Satellite location.